SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/CaseStudyTwo/CaseStudyTwo.md

     slots: { #tasks }
 ```

-We use lazy initialization to initialize the tasks collection.
+We use lazy initialization to initialize the task collection.

 ```Smalltalk
 TodoTask class >> tasks